brkzlr/PS2RichPresence/README.md

 ```
 Obviously you must have `git` installed for this.
 Downloading the ZIP file won't work as you need the discord-rpc submodule from this repo and submodules are not included in ZIP downloads.

+You can also run `sudo cmake --install build` in the same folder after running `./compile.sh` if you want to have PS2RichPresence installed to `/opt/PS2RichPresence`.
+You can delete the cloned folder afterwards and remove all compilation dependencies.
+The program will run just fine from there as the installation process makes it portable.

 ## Usage
-Run the following command in the same folder that you ran `compile.sh` from:
+Run the command outlined below in any of the following locations:
+- Resulting `bin` folder if you locally compiled.
+- Folder where you extracted the release `.zip` to.
+- `/opt/PS2RichPresence` if you ran the installation command in the previous section.
 ```
-sudo -E bin/ps2rpc -a (Discord application ID) -s "(PS2 samba share path)" [-t Refresh period in seconds]
+sudo -E ./ps2rpc -a (Discord application ID) -s "(PS2 samba share path)" [-t Refresh period in seconds]
 ```
 - Discord application ID: This is the App ID that you copied in the **Prerequisites** steps.
 - PS2 samba share path: This is the path of the OPL folder that contains "CD", "DVD" and such.